stackotter/swift-cross-ui/README.md

 ## Basic example

-Here's a simple example app demonstrating how easy it is to get started with SwiftCrossUI:
+Here's a simple example app demonstrating how easy it is to get started with SwiftCrossUI.
+For a more detailed walkthrough, check out our [quick start guide](https://stackotter.github.io/swift-cross-ui/documentation/swiftcrossui/quick-start)

 ```swift
 import PackageDescription